 Lake Albert Water Quality - Current Readings

-As a public health & safety measure, the water quality of Lake Albert is regularly monitored for blue green algae and bacterial content.
+As a public health and safety measure, the water quality of Lake Albert is regularly monitored for blue green algae and bacterial content.

 Guideline values for managing risk in recreational water have been endorsed by the National Health and Medical Research Council (NHMRC).
 The primary aim of these guidelines is to protect the health of humans from threats posed by the recreational use of fresh waters.